This is the web version of Foreign Exchanges, but did you know you can get it delivered right to your inbox? Sign up today:

 2446 reported fatalities (+0)

-Three women working part time for Afghanistan’s Enikass radio television station were gunned down in two attacks on Tuesday in the city of Jalalabad.
+Three women working part time for Afghanistan’s Enikass radio and television station were gunned down in two attacks on Tuesday in the city of Jalalabad.
 Another woman was wounded in one of the attacks.
 A similar incident later claimed by the Islamic State left another woman working for Enikass dead back in December.
 IS hasn’t yet claimed these attacks but it seems reasonable to conclude they were responsible.
 Provincial officials, however, are blaming the Taliban, which has denied involvement.
 They are the latest in a long series of attacks targeting media personnel and the most recent examples of what’s become a pattern of targeted, rather than indiscriminate, violence across Afghanistan.

 141,965 confirmed cases (+49)